FRIDAY 24TH JANUARY 2020

 10:40: Analyse, Plan & Strategise: How to Plan your Business and Projects

 How do I approach this?
 What do I include?
 I don’t know what’s going to happen next month yet alone in three years!
 These are all questions or comments often uttered when discussing business plans.
 But what if planning of any sort didn’t have to be difficult or fill you with dread?
 What if planning could actually be fun?
-Join this session and discover some simple and straight forward methods to make sense of the environment your operating in, get team involvement, and begin carving up your very own yellow brick road.
+Richard Casey, Junior Vice President and Clinical Development Manager at Blue Cross will share simple and straight forward methods to make sense of the environment your operating in, get team involvement, and begin carving up your very own yellow brick road.
 This session will benefit anyone with an interest in, or responsibility for business plans, strategy or project management, no matter how big or small.

 11:40: Filling that Vacancy